-Even though the TOAKS Titanium 450ml Cup didn’t win any of our awards, it’s a solid single-wall mug and a great buy at $24.95 retail.
+Even though the TOAKS Titanium 450ml Cup didn’t win any of our awards, it’s a solid single-wall mug and a great value option.

 It’s well-designed and the uncoated titanium looks super sleek.
 We also like that TOAKS included measuring lines on the side of the cup.